bwp91/homebridge-deebot/README.md

 </span>

+### Homebridge
+To use this plugin, you will need to already have Homebridge installed.
+Please refer to the [Homebridge website](https://homebridge.io) for more information and installation instructions.

 ### Plugin Information

 This package is a much simplified version of [homebridge-deebotEcovacs](https://github.com/nicoduj/homebridge-deebotEcovacs).
 If you are looking for more configurable options and different cleaning modes then [homebridge-deebotEcovacs](https://github.com/nicoduj/homebridge-deebotEcovacs) will be more appropriate for you.